tiffanggang/mullvadvpn-app/README.md

 export ANDROID_NDK_HOME="$PWD"
 ```

-#### Docker

-Docker is required to build `wireguard-go` for Android.
-Follow the [installation
-instructions](https://docs.docker.com/engine/install/debian/) for your distribution.

 #### Configuring Rust

 These steps has to be done **after** you have installed Rust in the section below: